swaldman/mill-daemon/README.md

 1. In `build.sc`, let your module extend `DaemonModule` defined in this package.
    That will give you access to the tasks `runDaemon` and `runMainDaemon`.

-2. Override the function `runDaemonPidFile` to define a place where a PID file should be written by _mill_ prior to shutting down, but after spawning your process.
+2. Override the function `def runDaemonPidFile : Option[os.Path]` to define a place where a PID file should be written by _mill_ prior to shutting down, but after spawning your process.

 3. Include [mill wrapper](https://github.com/lefou/millw) in your project, and define a launch script that's something like